api3dao/airnode/docker/README.md

 Publish snapshot NPM packages

 Options:
       --version         Show version number                                                                    [boolean]
-      --help          Show help                                                                                [boolean] -r, --npm-registry  NPM registry URL to publish to or a keyword `local` to use a local NPM registry [string] [default: "https://registry.npmjs.org/"] -t, --npm-tag       NPM tag to publish the packages under                                 [string] [default: "latest"]
+      --help            Show help                                                                              [boolean] -r, --npm-registry    NPM registry URL to publish to or a keyword `local` to use a local NPM registry [string] [default: "https://registry.npmjs.org/"] -t, --npm-tag         NPM tag to publish the packages under                               [string] [default: "latest"] -b, --release-branch  Branch, from which are the packages released                                            [string]
 ```

 You can build and publish